Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 3. Click New in the bottom left hand corner, select Compute --> Web Site --> Quick Create, select the hosting plan and region, and give your web site a name, e.g. tasktracker-contoso.azurewebsites.net.
 Click Create Web Site.
 4. Once the web site is created, click on it to manage it.
 For the purposes of this sample, download the publish profile from Quick Start or from the Dashboard and save it.
 Other deployment mechanisms, such as from source control, can also be used.
 5. While still in the Azure management portal, navigate back to the Azure AD tenant you used in creating this sample.
 Under applications, select your Task Tracker application.
 Under configure, update the Sign-On URL and Reply URL fields to the root address of your published application, for example https://tasktracker-contoso.azurewebsites.net/.
 Click Save.
-5. Switch to Visual Studio and go to the WebApp-RBAC-DotNet project.
+5. Switch to Visual Studio and go to the WebApp-GroupClaims-DotNet project.
 In the web.config file, update the "PostLogoutRedirectUri" value to the root address of your published appliction as well.
 6. Right click on the project in the Solution Explorer and select Publish.
 Under Profile, click Import, and import the publish profile that you just downloaded.
 6. On the Connection tab, update the Destination URL so that it is https, for example https://tasktracker-contoso.azurewebsites.net.
 Click Next.
 7. On the Settings tab, make sure Enable Organizational Authentication is NOT selected.
 Click Publish.